One Lonely Night (song)

-"One Lonely Night" is a song performed by the American band REO Speedwagon.
+"One Lonely Night" is a song performed by the American band REO Speedwagon, written by keyboardist Neal Doughty.
 The song is the third single from the band's 1984 album Wheels Are Turnin'.
 It peaked at No. 19 on the US Billboard Hot 100, making it the second best performing single from the album in the United States, although very far from the success of "Can't Fight This Feeling".